jkosik/mcp-server-splunk/README.md

 - `How many MCP tools for Splunk are available?`
 - `How many Splunk indexes do we have?`
 - `Can you list first 5 Splunk macros including underlying queries?`
-- `How many alers with "BT_Alert_CRITICAL" in the name were triggered in the last day?`
+- `How many alers with "Alert_CRITICAL" in the name were triggered in the last day?`
 - `Check the Data Dictionary (MCP Resource) and find the contact person for the Splunk index XYZ.`

 Example from Cursor Chat.
 Cursor automatically understands need to use two MCP Tools: